Get Your Free 2026 Vacation Guide

 Approach

-Local first - that's the bottom line when it comes to Bacon's culinary aesthetic.
-A strong network of area farms, fisheries and other suppliers provide the basic tools for constructing dishes that are fresh and progressive, yet brimming with the chef's personal touches.
+Local first—that's the bottom line when it comes to Bacon's culinary aesthetic.
+A strong network of local farms, fisheries, and other suppliers provides the basic ingredients for creating dishes that are fresh and innovative, yet brimming with the chef's personal touches.

 "As a Charleston native, I feel fortunate to live in an environment with all the many wonderful resources the Lowcountry has to offer," Bacon said.
 "Sourcing from and building relationships with farmers and fishermen is a big part of our 'local-first' philosophy."